salif/linkita/README.md

 ```

 Check the [changelog](https://codeberg.org/salif/linkita/src/branch/linkita/CHANGELOG.md)
 for all versions after the one you are using.
 There may be breaking changes that require manual involvement.

-If and only if you use Tailwind classes in your templates directory, run:
+If you are overriding templates and using new Tailwind classes in your templates directory,
+run this after each update:

 ```sh
 cd themes/linkita